BDC Hamburger Icon

 Open row

 On the face of it, using “customer delight” instead of “customer satisfaction” to describe the new standard in customer service might seem like the latest fad or buzzword.
-However, understanding the nuances between these phrases can be the difference between delivering a positive experience to a one-time patron and creating — and retaining — a lifelong customer.
+However, understanding the distinction between these two phrases can be the difference between delivering a positive experience to a one-time patron and creating — and retaining — a lifelong customer.

 Editor’s note: Looking for the right CRM for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

-What is customer delight and why is it important?
+What is customer delight, and why is it important?

 FYIDid you know